What Electric Vehicle (EV) Tax Rebates And Credits Are Out There?

 Also, many of these programs were created to reduce the cost of EVs until the production costs decrease.
 Therefore, many of these programs are in effect for only a limited time.
 To ensure they are still operating, refer to EV incentive program websites.

 A federal tax credit is a dollar-for-dollar reduction in federal income taxes owed to the IRS.
 Therefore, a $7,000 tax credit can reduce income taxes by $7,000.
 Unfortunately, the tax credit has no value if the customer doesn’t have a tax liability.
 Please note, it is critical to advise customers to speak with a tax expert to ensure they can utilize the tax credit.
 Since we are not tax pros, we cannot offer tax advice.

 Two types of passenger vehicles can qualify for the tax credit: BEVs and PHEVs.
 Unfortunately, hybrids that do not have plug-in capabilities do not qualify.
-Also, the vehicle must be new and not leased.

 The value of the tax credit varies by manufacturer and the capacity of the vehicle.
 Thus, not all EVs qualify for the full $7,500 tax credit and some don’t qualify for any credit.
 Refer to the FuelEconomy.gov website for current information, as this incentive changes over time.

 It’s also important to remind clients if they buy an EV in 2022, they would apply the tax credit when they file their taxes for 2022 with IRS Form 8936, so they won’t see the benefit right away.

 Eligible And Ineligible EVs